af83/ucengine-docs/video/erlyvideo.md

-# UCengine plugin for Erlyvideo
+# U.C.Engine plugin for Erlyvideo

 ## Introduction

-[erlyvideo_ucengine](https://github.com/AF83/erlyvideo-ucengine) is a plugin to bind Erlyvideo events and UCengine events, it allows UCengine clients to connect to Erlyvideo through UCengine events.
+[erlyvideo_ucengine](https://github.com/AF83/erlyvideo-ucengine) is a plugin to turn erlyvideo into an U.C.Engine brick.
+It allow you to create a video stream per meeting.

 ## How it works?

 Fig.1 connection workflow: how the plugin allows users to connect to erlyvideo from ucengine.

 ![Fig.1 connection workflow](./static/img/uce_erlyvideo_wf1.png)